Stock of the Day

 Investors should be bearish about investing in Zscaler, Inc. for these reasons:

-• The company has a negative return on equity of 0.75%, suggesting that it is not generating sufficient returns for its shareholders, which could deter potential investors.
+• The company has reported a negative return on equity of 0.75%, indicating that it is not currently generating profit from its equity investments, which could be a concern for potential investors.

 Recent News